PhongPhan98/PhongPhan98/README.md

 ### Hi there 👋
-### 🔭 I’m currently working on Travel2Pay as Solfware Developer
+### 🔭 I’m currently working on FPT Solfware as Solfware Developer
 ### 📫 How to reach me: https://www.linkedin.com/in/phong-phan-xuan-bab5871a1
 <!--
 **PhongPhan98/PhongPhan98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.